When The Client is also a Therapist

 It’s about resonance.

-A Quiet Gratitude.
 To the therapists who trust me with their inner worlds:

 Thank you.

-Thank you for letting me see the parts of you that don’t lead groups, write notes, or write mandated reports.
-Thank you for letting me witness your doubt, your tenderness, your grief.
-In the words of Irvin Yalom, we are all fellow travelers — sitting beside one another in the same human condition.
+Thank you for letting me see the parts of you that don’t lead groups, write notes, supervise associates, or complete mandated reports.

 And if I occasionally feel like a one-trick pony?